AhmedElsherbini/Cblaster_stats/README.md

 "-ot /--outlier" <**optional**> is an outlier species that I know that it is NOT in my results and phylogenetically far from my results.
 *PS: do not forget to use underscore _ in the name of this species.*

+ **What about dependencies?**

+Pandas, Biopython, ete3, argparse

+Well, for [ete3](http://etetoolkit.org/download/), I recommend installing it via conda env (even if it takes a lot of time), if the pip does not work properly.

 **What do you get?**